Gizmotronn/python-learning/Udemy/Machine Learning 101 NYC/python-for-machine-learning.md

 * Scikit-learn - Scikit-Learn is the premier general-purpose machine learning library in Python.
 It has many popular algorithms and modules for pre-processing, cross-validation, and much more.
 * Matplotlib - Matplotlib is a flexible plotting and visualization library.
 It's powerful but somewhat cumbersome.
 You have the option of skipping Matplotlib for now and using Seaborn to get started (see our Seaborn recommendation below).
 * Seaborn: Seaborn makes it much easier to plot common data visualizations.
 It's built on top of Matplotlib and offers a more pleasant high-level wrapper.

+Jupyter Notebook

+## NumPy

+* NumPy is the fundamental package for scientific computing in Python